The document describes how to connect a WLAN client to a network operating the 802.1X protocol.

 Access credentials are checked against the RADIUS server of a Windows 2008 R2 NPS server.

-- The LANCOM access point has a default configuration that connects it to the local network.
-It can be reached with LANconfig.
+- The LANCOM access points have a default configuration that connects them to the local network, and they can be managed by the LANCOM WLAN controller.

 - A functional installed Windows Active Directory and a Windows CA (certificate server).

-The WLAN client establishes a connection to the access point.
+The WLAN client establishes a connection to the LANCOM access point, which is managed by a LANCOM WLAN controller.
 In this case, authentication does not use a password set on the access point and the WLAN client.
 Instead, a session is set up to a downstream central RADIUS server running on a Windows NPS server.

-The server checks the access credentials (name and password) on a central database.
+The server checks the access credentials (name and password) against a central database.
 This method allows the RADIUS server to operate as a central login service for large numbers of access points.

 - The RADIUS server is a Windows 2008 R2 NPS server.
 In this example configuration, the NPS server has the local IP address 192.168.10.1.

-- The supplicant is a notebook with the Windows operating system.
+- The supplicant is, for example, a notebook running the Windows operating system.

-1) Configuration steps on the LANCOM access point:
+1) Configuration steps on a LANCOM WLAN controller:

-1.13) Close the dialogs with the OK button and write the configuration back to the device.
-This concludes the configuration of the LANCOM access point.
+1.8) Close the dialogs with the OK button and write the configuration back to the device.
+The configuration of the LANCOM WLAN controller is now complete.
+The settings are transferred from the WLAN controller to the LANCOM access points.

 2) Configuration steps on the Windows NPS server and WLAN client: